wandb/weave/README.md

 **Do not share this repo, screenshots, or related information, with anyone outside of W&B unless you have explicit written approval from Shawn.**

+# Current status

+This is a very early release of Weave Jupyter.
+The example notebooks should work.
+Trying to do anything beyond what the notebooks do probably not work.

 # Setup instructions

 Create a new virtualenv, e.g. `pyenv virtualenv 3.9.7 weave_internal`